This post may contain affiliate links.

 - Add butter and sugars to the bowl of a stand mixer fitted with the paddle attachment.
 Mix at medium-high speed until pale and fluffy, 3 to 4 minutes, scraping down the bowl as needed.

 - Reduce mixer speed to medium-low and add eggs, one at a time, mixing just until combined.
 Scrape down bowl and add vanilla extract; mix until combined.
 Add dry ingredients in 2-3 additions and mix until combined.
 Add chocolate chips and mix just until distributed through the dough.
-Refrigerate dough for at least 1 hour or up to 3 days.
+Refrigerate dough for at least 1 hour and up to 3 days.

 - When you're ready to bake, preheat oven to 375°F. Line a baking sheet with parchment paper.